landiit/EI_hurst/README.md

 * `D_asd_risk_genes_dht_de_overlap.Rmd` runs in RStudio and does the main enrichment analyses between autism-associated genes in different cell types and DHT DE genes.

-### Figures

-There is a `Figures.Rmd` script that reproduces Figures 1-3 and Supplementary Figures 1-5.
-Figures 4 and 5 were constructed manually.
-All of these figures are in the `figures` directory.

 ### Data

 Inside the `data` directory are subdirectories with the tidy data needed for the different aspects of the analyses.
 The names and filenames should be pretty self-explanatory and they get used at various points in the code.